Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 **Dashing Entrance.** You can expend a Trickery die to take the dash action as a bonus action, rolling it.
 Your speed increases by the number rolled times 5 until the end of your turn.

+# Hand to Hand Combat
+Starting at 10th level, you have advantage on Strength (Athletics) checks you make in order to grapple a creature.

 #
-Starting at 10th level,
+Starting at 14th level, you learn the following trick.

+**Choke Hold.** When you successfully grapple a creature, you can expend a Trickery die to choke the creature, rolling the die.